 1. Prior Authorizations in Real-Time

-Without a doubt, prior authorizations (PAs) are one of the most problematic functions performed in any practice or hospital business office.
+Without a doubt, prior authorizations are one of the most problematic functions performed in any practice or hospital business office.
 Payers wholly dictate them as a way to manage care.
-Still, according to the widely-cited 2018 American Medical Association (AMA) survey, they delay access to necessary care, as reported by 91% of responding participant physicians.
+Still, according to the widely-cited 2020 American Medical Association (AMA) survey, they delay access to necessary care, as reported by 94% of responding participant physicians.

-For radiology, patients referred should have an accompanying PA, but far too often, they don’t, and it becomes the responsibility of the radiology group to obtain one.
-With an artificial intelligence (AI) driven software that can seamlessly integrate into your existing EHR/EMR and billing system through an API or HL7 bi-directional based integration, a PA can be determined in real-time, with those required being generated and submitted to appropriate payers electronically.
+For radiology, patients referred should have an accompanying prior authorization, but far too often, they don’t, and it becomes the responsibility of the radiology group to obtain one.
+With artificial intelligence (AI) driven software that can seamlessly integrate into your existing EHR/EMR and billing system through an API or HL7 bi-directional based integration, prior authorizations can be determined in real-time, with those required being generated and submitted to appropriate payers electronically.

-With automatic follow-up and appeals capability, PAs would be returned upon completion 24/7, allowing for more efficient scheduling and significantly reduced claim denials.
+With automatic follow-up and appeals capability, prior authorizations would be returned upon completion 24/7, allowing for more efficient scheduling and significantly reduced claim denials.

 The amount of reimbursement that is lost annually due to unknown insurance coverage and uncollectible amounts owed is staggering.
 It’s been reported that hospitals alone have lost more than $620 billion due to uncompensated care since 2000.
 But what if there was a way to capture a portion of that uncollectible revenue with no risk by simply analyzing patients’ information to determine if there was unknown insurance coverage available?

-Data shows a significant number of practices still using manual systems for many of these activities.
+Data shows that a significant number of practices still use manual systems for many of these activities.
 Practical yet effective, AI-driven solutions could increase your radiology group’s bottom line by meeting or exceeding insurance companies’ expectations and decreasing rejected or denied claims.

-Contact us to learn how AI-driven software can streamline your radiology group or practice.
+Contact us to learn how AI-driven software can streamline and increase revenue for your radiology group’s healthcare billing lifecycle.